Algorithmic Shadow Spectroscopy: Applications

 We now illustrate the utility of classical shadow spectroscopy in the next key evolutionary stage of quantum computers as early fault-tolerant devices.
 These machines will be able to implement significantly deeper circuits than in the NISQ-era enabling simple Hamiltonian simulation algorithms such as Trotterisation.
-However, due to the excessive resources required for, e.g., implementing T gates, gate operations will still incur a certain level of noise limiting circuit depth thus limiting both $T$ and the precision of the simulation (algorithmic errors).
+However, due to the excessive resources required for, e.g., implementing T gates, gate operations will still incur a certain level of noise limiting circuit depth thus limiting evolution times and the precision of the simulation (algorithmic errors).

-In this section we analyse in detail the resilience of shadow spectroscopy against both algorithmic and gate errors in another model of great potential for early quantum advantage.
+We analyse in detail the resilience of shadow spectroscopy against both algorithmic and gate errors in another model of great potential for early quantum advantage.
 We consider the Fermi-Hubbard model as

 where $i$ and $j$ number the lattice sites, $\langle\,\cdot\,,\cdot\,\rangle$ means pairs of neighbouring sites, $\sigma \in \{\uparrow, \downarrow\}$ is the spin of the fermion, and $c_{i, \sigma}^{(\dagger)}$ are fermionic annihilation (creation) operators at site $i$ with spin $\sigma$.
-We obtain the Hamiltonian of qubit Pauli operators $H = \sum_{\ell = 1}^L H_\ell$ through the Jordan-Wigner transformation assuming a chain without periodic boundary conditions with parameters $t = 1$ and $U = 2$ ~\footnote{Hamiltonian generation and Jordan-Wigner mapping were automatically performed using \texttt{openfermion}\cite{openfermion}.}.
+We obtain the Hamiltonian of qubit Pauli operators $H = \sum_{\ell = 1}^L H_\ell$ through the Jordan-Wigner (JW)transformation assuming a chain without periodic boundary conditions with parameters $t = 1$ and $U = 2$ ~\footnote{Hamiltonian generation and JW mapping were automatically performed using \texttt{openfermion}\cite{openfermion}.}.
 We consider a small example system of $12$ qubits ($3 \times 2$ sites) and initialise our time evolution in an exact, equal superposition of the ground- and first excited states as $\ket{\psi(0)} \propto \ket{\psi_0} + \ket{\psi_1}$.
 This guarantees a single peak in the shadow spectrum at the spectral gap $\Delta \coloneqq E_0 - E_1$ enabling us to clearly analyse the robustness of shadow spectroscopy against increasing levels of errors.